Last Updated: March 08, 2021

 HOW TO ACE THE GRE ISSUE ESSAY

 Good communication is a sign of a highly organized mind.
-The GRE Issue Essay tests the ability of the student to think on the spot and organize his thoughts in a manner that could be communicated effectively through words.
-It also examines sentence forming capabilities, grammatical competency and the command over the English language.
+The GRE Issue Essay tests the ability of the student to think on the spot and organize thoughts in a manner that could be communicated effectively through words.
+It also examines sentence forming capabilities, grammatical competency, and the command over the English language.

 - The time allotted for this section is 30 minutes, and it is scored on a scale of 6.

 Tips to Ace the GRE Issue Essay